MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/shift-drawer-management.md

 **Manage shifts**

 This operation allows users to view all active, suspended, and blind closed shifts for the store.
-Users can perform their final closing procedures such as tender declaration and close shifts for blind closed shifts.
+Depending on their permissions, users can perform their final closing procedures such as tender declaration and close shifts for blind closed shifts.
 This operation will also allow users to view and delete invalid shifts in the rare event that a shift is left in a bad state after switching between offline and online modes.
 These invalid shifts do not contain any financial information or transactional data needed for reconciliation.